Harmonised risk indicators

 4: Forbidden substances (Not listed) Substances that are not approved at the EU level.
 64

 Figure 3.
-The category-specific indicator presents change in the sales volumes of the category in question compared with sales in the same category during 2011–2013 (HRI = 100). (xlsx, 35 kt)
+The category-specific indicator presents change in the sales volumes of the category in question compared with sales in the same category during 2011–2013 (HRI = 100).

 Figure 4.
-HRI 2 depicts the weighted number of authorisations by derogation in relation to the average for 2011–2013 (indicator value = 100). (xlsx, 34 kt)
+HRI 2 depicts the weighted number of authorisations by derogation in relation to the average for 2011–2013 (indicator value = 100).
+The baseline is rather low, as no emergency authorisation were granted during 2011 – 2012.

 Tukes may grant authorisation by derogation in emergency situations in plant protection for 120 days for restricted and supervised use.